 [Well done good and faithful servant]

-Looking back to my school years, particularly my elementary school years, my fuzzy perspective was always so incredibly deflating and discouraging.
-The lies that I believed about myself kept me constantly in that “I’m a nobody” mindset, and even encouraging words or deeds did very little to boost my confidence back then.
-I always struggled; I wasn’t athletic; and I didn’t make friends easily either.
-On the popularity scale I was right around the bottom; I was quiet and insecure, and my marks, depending on the subject, were poor to average.
-I still have some insecurities, but I’ve come a long way.
+Looking back to my school years, my fuzzy perspective was always so incredibly deflating and discouraging.
+The lies that I believed about myself kept me constantly in that “I’m a nobody” mindset.
+Even encouraging words or deeds did very little to boost my confidence back then.

 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’ –Matthew 7:21-23

 As those two slackers discovered, when they caused their own expulsion from Art class, if you’re heart isn’t in it, you don’t belong in the classroom.